 4. A committee of business 4.
-Present routes now are too men, industrialists and city ofloops in the routes - riders have downtown area to allow buses to make their rounds faster.
-Serious consideration should be givon to such measures as prohibiting curb parking on certain downtown streets during peak bus hours.
+Present routes now are too men, industrialists and city officials would study means of reloops in the routes - riders have downtown area to allow buses to make their rounds faster.
+Serious consideration should be given to such measures as prohibiting curb parking on certain down-town streets during peak bus hours.